About 8 out of 10 people say they would stop interacting with a site that doesn’t look good on their device.

 But keeping up means a site also keeps their users.
 Knowing the newest design trends can keep clients happy.

-Read on for the eight cutting-edge web designs of 2018.
+Read on for the eight cutting-edge web designs of the year.

 1. Illustrations: The First of the Website Design Trends